finom/tsimmes/README.md

 ---------------------

-**bala.js** is a function that allows you easily select elements on a web page.
+**bala.js** is the function that allows you easily select elements on a web page.
 ```js
 var buttons = $('.button');
 ```